Global cryptocurrency regulation: evolution, challenges and harmonization between EU, US and Asia

 Current laws in the European Union and the United States

-The cryptocurrency regulation It has evolved rapidly, creating robust legal frameworks to protect investors and drive financial innovation.
+The cryptocurrency regulation it has evolved rapidly, creating robust legal frameworks to protect investors and drive financial innovation.

 MiCA regulations in the European Union

-In the United States, the GENIUS Law, approved in July 2025, provides a clear regulatory framework for cryptocurrencies, focusing on the security of stablecoins.
+In the United States, the Genius Law, approved in July 2025, provides a clear regulatory framework for cryptocurrencies, focusing on the security of stablecoins.

 The Securities and Exchange Commission oversees activities to prevent money laundering and ensure transparency in the crypto market.